 - Place the whole tray in a large plastic bag and leave for another hour to rise.

-- Once it has finished, poke your fingers into the dough to make dents.
+- Once it has finished rising, remove from the bag and poke your fingers into the dough to make dents.

 - Drizzle with a little more olive oil, sprinkle with some flaky sea salt and more chopped rosemary.

-- Bake in a preheated oven at 220oc (200oc fan assisted) for 15 minutes until cooked through.
-You can test to see if it’s cooked by tapping on the bottom of the bread and you should hear a hollow sound when it’s done.
+- Bake in the oven for 20 minutes until cooked through.
+You can test to see if it's cooked by tapping on the bottom of the bread and you should hear a hollow sound when it's done.